kierandenshi/olio-test/README.md

 # README

-This is a Ruby on Rails application produced as a possible solution to the coding task described [here]('https://tech.olioex.com/rails-coding-task.html')
+This is a [Ruby on Rails](https://guides.rubyonrails.org/index.html) application produced as a possible solution to the coding task described [here]('https://tech.olioex.com/rails-coding-task.html').

 Please ensure your system has the proper prerequisites installed.
 These are: